 One of the levels of Portal can be finished in mere seconds, by using shortcuts to skip the entire level.
 When playtesters figured this out, the developers decided to keep it, since only advanced players would know how to utilize it.
 In fact, in the advanced versions of that chamber, the qualifications for gold medals require that you do this.
 The commentary put it like this: If the exploit takes more skill and ingenuity to perform than doing it the intended way, it's perfectly reasonable to keep it in.

-For anyone wondering why the Space Sphere is the only corrupted core to speak after being attached to Wheatley in Portal 2, it was thanks to an outburst by Stephen Merchant (the voice of Wheatley) after hearing Nolan North recording the lines for the Space Sphere.
+For anyone wondering why the Space Sphere is the only corrupted core to speak after being attached to Wheatley, it was thanks to an outburst by Stephen Merchant (the voice of Wheatley) after hearing Nolan North recording the lines for the Space Sphere.
 The developers thought it was hilarious and just had to find a place to put it in.

 Space Sphere: Gotta go to space!
 Yeah!
 Gotta go to space!

 Wheatley:NOBODY'S GOING TO SPACE, MATE!!!